sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2022.md

 visitlink: https://www.brava.org/visit
 ticketlink: https://goldenthread.secure.force.com/ticket/#/events/a0S3Z000007ZfF3UAK
 ticketinfo: Tickets are $15-$50.
 No one will be turned away for lack of funds.
+mentions:
+  text: >-
+    Golden Thread is a fully vaccinated company.
+All patrons must present proof of vaccination with a booster shot, along with a matching photo ID, and be masked for entry to all in-person events.

+    Per CDC guidance, we encourage the use of procedural masks (either alone or with a cloth mask on top) or a higher grade N95 or KN95 mask instead of cloth masks alone.
+Masks must be worn at all times in all areas of the theatre.

+    Seating will be general admission and limited to 75% capacity.
+Certain seats will be designated to remain empty to ensure some social distancing between parties.
+Advanced purchase or registration is advised.

+    By registering for an in-person event, you agree to adhere to our COVID-19 health and safety protocols.
+For more health and safety information, click [here](https://goldenthread.org/posts/health-safety-protocols/).
+  heading: COVID Health & Safety
 bottom:
   logos:
     - image: https://ucarecdn.com/879c8221-bf21-42b9-bc0c-31c9fe5f9c79/